ninglab/CTKG/README.md

 * <code>Train_embeddings.ipynb</code> is a notebook to generate the embeddings for nodes and relations in CTKG.
 * <code>Subtype_entity_similarity_analysis.ipynb</code> is a notebook to retrieve similar nodes of a certain node type.

-Before running the scripts, you need to unzip rawdata/ctkg.zip and rawdata/attributes.zip, and install DGL (https://www.dgl.ai/).
+Before running the scripts, you need to unzip rawdata/ctkg.zip and rawdata/attributes.zip, and install DGL (https://www.dgl.ai/) and PyTorch.
 If you are not able to learning embeddings via the command in the notebook, please run the command in a terminal with DGL 0.4.3.

 # Reference